filecoin-project/lotus-docs/content/en/lotus/get-started/use-cases.md

 A Lotus full node is required to interact with the Filecoin blockchain.
 These nodes are also required when running a storage provider on the Filecoin network.

-Usually, the Lotus full nodes are kept small, with regular chain compactions, or using the SplitStore-feature which discards older chain data.
-Lotus full nodes are usually synced from a snapshots, to reduce the time required to get in sync with the Filecoin Network.
+Usually, the Lotus full nodes are kept small, with regular chain compactions, or by using the SplitStore-feature which discards older chain data.
+Lotus full nodes are usually synced from snapshots to reduce the time required to get in sync with the Filecoin Network.

 ## Full historical node